LogoLogo

 Limitations

-• Less Robust Datatype Handling: When enabled, fast_executemany may have less robust handling of certain datatypes, which can lead to issues.
+• Less robust datatype handling: When enabled, fast_executemany may have less robust handling of certain datatypes, which can lead to issues.
 Due to these limitations and thorough testing to ensure compatibility with the data is advised.

 Recommendations

-• Performance Testing: Before enabling this feature in a production environment, perform extensive testing to ensure that it does not adversely affect data integrity or application performance.
+• Performance testing: Before enabling this feature in a production environment, perform extensive testing to ensure that it does not adversely affect data integrity or application performance.

 Supported data types